yaronvel/smart_contracts/mixer/README.md

 The contract allows multiple parities to deposit funds and to withdraw the same amount with multiple anonymous addresses.

 **The caveat of the protocol is that the anonymous addresses should already contain small amount of Ethers.**
-This is possible e.g., by mining, [faucets](https://cryptojunction.com/top-10-ethereum-faucets-2016/), [centralized Ether mixers](https://ethermixer.com/) or by converting the Ethers to bitcoins and back to Ethers.
+This is possible e.g., by mining, [faucets](https://cryptojunction.com/top-10-ethereum-faucets-2016/), [centralized Ether mixers](https://ethermixer.com/) or by converting the Ethers to bitcoins, mixing them, and convert them back to Ethers.

 ## Short explanation
 In this section we give a short explanation on the protocol.
-We consider the case where Bob and Alice each have 1000 Ether in a public address Bob<sub>public</sub> and Alice<sub>public</sub> and they want to transfer their funds to Bob<sub>anonymous</sub> and Alice<sub>anonymous</sub>.
+We consider the case where Bob and Alice each have 1000 Ether in public addresses Bob<sub>public</sub> and Alice<sub>public</sub> and they want to transfer their funds to Bob<sub>anonymous</sub> and Alice<sub>anonymous</sub>.
 We further assume that Bob<sub>anonymous</sub> and Alice<sub>anonymous</sub> already hold 1 Ether each.

 We first describe the simple scenario where all parties are honest.